ssvlabs/SIPs/sips/change_operator.md

 3) Syncing new operator set's slashing protection data
 4) Transitioning to new operator set

+From the above there is a handoff of highest decided (including initial values for new operators slashing db) and a period of 2 epochs in which no operator set (old and new) execute duties.

 **Generating new shares**
 New shares can be generated via a centralized dealer or DKG, the end result will be 3f+1 new shares for the new operator set/